 Figure 8-521—Awake Window element format

-The Awake Window field is 2 octets and contains the length of the Awake Window measured in microseconds.
+The Awake Window Duration field is 2 octets in length and contains the duration of the Awake Window in microseconds.

 [Editor – Rename all references to “Awake Window field” (Awake Window capitalized) to “Awake Window Duration field” – not to be mistaken with the Awake Window element.]